blakadder/zigbee/_zigbee/Moes_ZSS-ZK-THL.md

 link3: https://www.domadoo.fr/en/domotique/5789-moes-capteur-de-temperature-humidite-et-luminosite-zigbee.html
 pairing: "Hold the orange button until three dots appear at the top left of the screen."
 ---
 This device will not work correctly unless previously paired with a Tuya compatible gateway.
+It may also work with Sonoff dongles, but not with Sonoff minis.

 Temperature and humidity are reported at a fixed 60 minute interval.

 ## ZHA
-The device seems to reset every 150 seconds and this causes the temperature to be reported, via ZigBee (not on the display), as 0 degrees, and the display displays 0 Lux.
+The device seems to reset every 150 seconds and sometimes this causes the temperature to be reported, via ZigBee (not on the display), as 0 degrees.
+In all scenarios, these resets will stuck the Lux sensor at 0 at the display, reporting as 1 lux via ZigBee.
 Continuous resets, at least once, caused a small "!" to appear on the screen while virtually nothing was updated, suggesting some internal processing error.

+The luminance sensor will report correct values again after the luminance changes - shadowing it or covering its sensor for a few seconds.

-This impact of this issue can be reduced by creating a template sensor in the home assistant configuration.yaml. (supposing the real measured value is not 0 degrees)
+The impact of the temperature issue can be reduced by creating a template sensor in the home assistant configuration.yaml. (supposing the real measured value is not 0 degrees)

 {% highlight yaml %}
 {% raw %}template: